jonathanvisser/certus-presentations/massey/massey-most-proposal.md

 .floatright[<img src="massey/img-massey-most-proposal/solution-overview.png" width="480px"/>]

 Here are the noteable benefits:
-* .bblue[Improved mobility, user-experience, scalability, standardisation, and maintenance] through the use of Qualtrics to manage the surveys.
+* .bblue[Improved mobility, user-experience, and standardisation] through the use of Qualtrics to manage the surveys.
 * .bblue[Increased participation rates] by reducing friction by implementing single-sign-on.
 * .bblue[Enhanced insights] through the use of Microsoft's Power BI reporting solution and integration with enriching data.
+* .bblue[ Increased scalability, improved maintenance, and future-proofing] are delivered by de-coupling the system into specialised standard components.
 ]

 ---